-Deborah Beck has held 17 solo exhibitions in Sydney and Melbourne, participated in over 90 group exhibitions throughout Australia, and has been a finalist in the Dobell prize for drawing, the Sulman Prize, the Blake Prize and the Portia Geach Memorial Prize for portrait painting.
+Deborah Beck has held 18 solo exhibitions in Sydney and Melbourne, participated in multiple group exhibitions throughout Australia, and has been a finalist in the Dobell prize for drawing, the Sulman Prize, the Blake Prize and the Portia Geach Memorial Prize for portrait painting.
 She studied at the National Art School and Alexander Mackie CAE in the 1970's and received a Master of Arts (History) at the University of Sydney in 2010.
-She has taught in art schools in Sydney for over twenty years and is currently a drawing lecturer, historian, collections manager and archivist at the National Art School.
-She co-curated major exhibitions at the NAS Gallery in 2008, 2011 and 2013.
+She has taught in art schools in Sydney for over twenty years and is currently a lecturer, historian, collections manager and archivist at the National Art School in Darlinghurst.
+She co-curated major exhibitions at the NAS Gallery in 2008, 2011, 2013 and 2016.

 The idea of a veiled surface has been a primary concern in my paintings and drawings for many years.
 Taking simple objects, old photographs, interiors and architectural spaces as a starting point, my work ultimately deals with memory and hidden images.
 Layers of paint, rubbed back drawings and complex surfaces reveal subtle traces of the original subject matter in an attempt to interpret our world in an intimate and thought provoking way.